channel3-ai/shopping-assistant/README.md

 When a user asks about products, the AI agent automatically calls the `searchProducts` tool, which queries Channel3.
 Results are displayed in an interactive carousel above the AI's response.

+### Image Search

+Users can upload images to search for similar products.
+Due to a limitation in the AI SDK where large tool parameters (like base64 images) get truncated, we use a pointer-based workaround:

+1. Image data is stored server-side with a unique ID (`lib/image-attachments.ts`)
+2. The agent receives a short pointer string (e.g., `"image:abc123"`)
+3. The tool resolves the pointer back to the full base64 data

+This pattern is encapsulated in `lib/image-attachments.ts` and can be reused for any tool that needs to handle large data payloads.
+For more details, see the [AI SDK issue](https://github.com/vercel/ai/issues/10179).

 ### Monetization

 Channel3 provides **built-in monetization** for your shopping assistant.
 When users click through to purchase products, Channel3 automatically: